OK, I have to admit it. I have climate envy.

 So this week may be a good time to look at a wonderful cool weather crop – Peas!

-Peas are easy to grow but prefer cooler temperatures – best planted when soil temperatures are between 8°C and 24°C, peas can been sown from Autumn through to late Spring.
+Peas are easy to grow but prefer cooler temperatures – best planted when soil temperatures are between 8°C and 24°C, peas can be sown from Autumn through to late Spring.
 If you haven't already sown your peas, it's not too late, but do it soon.
 That's good news for me, as it definitely seems counter-intuitive to be sowing seeds under snow!

 Peas are self-pollinating - the transfer of pollen takes place within the individual flowers without the aid of insects or wind.
 You don't have to wait for it to be warm enough for bees to fly.